SLICE -- Combining Strong Lensing and X-ray in AC 114. Further Insights into the Merger Scenario: Results

 We have seen that the mass distribution of \lens, as described by a dPIE profile, features a core radius of 18$\pm 1 \arcsec$, which corresponds to 83$\pm 5$\,kpc.
 Following the approach presented in previous works \citep{Limousin_2016,Limousin_2022,Cerny_2025a}, we repeat the analysis, imposing a non cored DM profile, \emph{i.e.}, forcing the core radius of the dPIE profile to be smaller than 10\,kpc.
 We obtain an RMS of 2.0$\arcsec$, and the X-ray likelihood lies outside the 5$\sigma$ credible interval.
 In order to compensate the need for a cored DM profile, the ellipticity of the DM halo increases to $0.83\pm 0.005$, and the strength of the external shear is stuck to the upper bound of the prior (0.2), which is an unrealistically high value.
 When this parameter is constrained to be smaller than 0.15, which is already at the upper end of what might be expected, the RMS increases to 2.16$\arcsec$.

 We therefore conclude that a cored DM distribution is favoured in \lens.
-Such core-like DM profile in strong lensing galaxy clusters have been reported for more than two decades in many systems \citep[see, \emph{e.g.}][]{sand04,newman,Newman_2013,Bergamini_2019,Limousin_2022,Lagattuta_2023,Beauchesne_2024,Cerny_2025a} and lie at the higher end of what might be allowed by alternative DM scenarios such as SIDM \citep[see][for a discussion]{Limousin_2022}.
+Such core-like DM profile in strong lensing galaxy clusters have been reported for more than two decades in many systems \citep[see, \emph{e.g.}][]{sand04,newman,Newman_2013,Bergamini_2019,Limousin_2022,Lagattuta_2023,Beauchesne_2024,Cerny_2025a}.
 Some of these clusters display radial arcs, as \lens\, does, which are known to form in shallow potentials \citep{Bartelmann_1996,Molikawa_2001}.
+Large core radii are naturally explained in SIDM \citep[see][for a discussion]{Limousin_2022}.
+In the case of \lens, the core radius is comparable to that found in AS\,1063 using the same dPIE mass profile \citep[$\sim 90$\,kpc, see][]{Bergamini_2019,Granata_2022,Limousin_2022}.
+Recent study by \citet{Diego_2026} interpreted the value of this core within SIDM, finding a self interaction cross section equal to 0.3\,cm$^2$\,g$^{-1}$.
+If we interpret our result for \lens\, within SIDM, we therefore obtain the same constraint on the self interaction cross section.

 However, \citet{mypaperV} report a cusp-like DM profile in Abell~1703 using SL techniques, suggesting a possible \emph{diversity} in the inner DM profiles of strong lensing clusters.